White couple arrested after gun pulled on Black mother and daughters in Michigan

 A longer YouTube video of the encounter shows both parties shouting and cursing at each other and trading accusations before Wuestenberg apparently returned from her vehicle with the gun.

-Oakland County Sheriff Michael Bouchard, in a Thursday news conference, said deputies arrived at the scene, handcuffing Jillian Wuestenberg and seizing weapons from the couple.
-Bouchard said the deputies were "presented with two very different stories from two different groups," with both sides claiming they felt "extremely threatened."

-Bouchard shared videos along with six different 911 calls, CBS Detroit reported, and said the mother and her two daughters were not armed.
+Bouchard played the two videos along with six different 911 calls, CBS Detroit reported, and said the mother and her two daughters weren't armed.

-The mother, Takelia Hill, told The Detroit News that her daughter was bumped by the white woman.
-The video does not show how the incident started, but Hill said her daughter claimed the woman became combative when she asked for an apology.
+The mother, Takelia Hill, told The Detroit News her daughter was bumped by the white woman.
+The video doesn't show how the incident started, but Hill said her daughter claimed the woman became combative when she asked for an apology.

 "I walked up on the woman yelling at my daughter," Hill told the newspaper.
 "She couldn't see me because her back was to me, but she was in my daughter's face."